moodybraima/tic-tac-toe/README.md

 # tic-tac-toe

-## A simple React Tic-Tac-Toe game that take a minimum of five moves to with.
-The starter is always the winner and the boad tells who is the winner.
+## A simple React Tic-Tac-Toe game that take a minimum of five moves to win.
+The starter is always the winner and the board tells who is the winner.

 # Roadmap for improvement